Organic Certification Guidelines Q&A

 A: The certification process is an annual process that generally involves the following steps.

-- Farmers, handlers and processors interested in becoming certified must submit an application, known as an Organic System Plan (OSP) to an accredited certifying agent (ACA).
+- Farmers, handlers and processors interested in becoming certified must submit an application, known as an Organic System Plan (OSP) to VOF.
+The application is via an online platform.
 The OSP describes your operation’s organic practices relative to the organic standards.

 - The ACA reviews your application to assess if anything is missing or needs further clarification.
 If it is complete, your application is assigned to an inspector.